The Wayfinder Project is the innovation of award winning Master Artist Michelle Loughery.

 Societal Impact:

-Partnerships have included: City Of Vernon, The Downtown Vernon Association, The City of Merritt, Merritt Walk of Stars, Viva Cuba Route 66 Mural City, Golden BC Art Council, BC Government, National Crime Prevention of Canada, County Music Capitol of Canada, BC Arts Council, First Nation Steering Committee, SFU, UBC, Surrey School District, The Government of Canada, First Nation Educational Steering Committee, BC ARTS Council, CDIT, Canadian Country Music Hall of Fame, CCMA Award Show.
+Organizations partnered with include: City Of Vernon, Vernon Museum, The Downtown Vernon Association, Province of British Columbia, Ministry of Tourism, National Route 66 Federation, The City of Merritt, Merritt Walk of Stars, Viva Cuba Route 66 Mural City, Golden BC Art Council, BC Government, National Crime Prevention of Canada, County Music Capitol of Canada, First Nation Steering Committee, SFU, UBC, Surrey School District, The Government of Canada, First Nation Educational Steering Committee, CDIT, Canadian Country Music Hall of Fame, and CCMA Award Show, Current North Okanagan Artist Alternative.

 “It is our collaborative ancient and generational wisdom knowledge and creative skills that will create discovery and foster a strong People, Place and Planet renewal.
 Art is the mechanism to learn the skills we need. “ Artist Michelle Loughery